Northward-Design/gulp-recipes-es6/recipes/advanced-sassy-web/README.md

 Notes:
 - Errors and warnings reported by Stylelint will not halt remaining processes in a task or series.
-- Pre-Optimized Images may increase in size.
-Use the images sub-folder `src/images/optimized`
+- Previously Optimized Images may increase in size.
+Use an images sub-folder `src/images/pre-op`

 Setting `NODE_ENV` in your terminal:
 - iOS/Linux: `export NODE_ENV=production`.